 This type of driveway can be expected to last 30 years or more, with proper maintenance.

-Existing driveways of asphalt or concrete can be overlaid with asphalt with excellent results if the driveway is in decent condition.
-Usually for driveways, a surface course 1.5 to 2 inches thick will suffice.
+Existing asphalt driveways or sometimes concrete can be overlaid with asphalt with excellent results if the driveway is in decent condition.
+Usually for paved driveways, a surface course 1.5 to 2 inches thick will suffice.
 Before paving, we patch any serious holes or cracks with asphalt and compact it.
 We then clean the surface thoroughly and treat any oil stained areas.
-Once this is done, a tack coat (asphalt emulsion) is applied to the surface to bond the new overlay to the existing pavement and compact to finish.
+Once this is done, a tack coat (asphalt emulsion) is applied to the surface to bond the new asphalt overlay to the existing pavement and compact to finish.

 This type of pavement would typically last 10 to 15 years, and is a more cost effective option.